'I never thought it would be Paul': Nancy Pelosi reveals how she first heard her husband had been attacked – KION546

 House Speaker Nancy Pelosi revealed how she got the news that her husband, Paul, had been attacked, telling CNN’s Anderson Cooper that she was “very scared” when there was a knock on the door from Capitol Police.

-Pelosi said in a new interview that she had been asleep in Washington, DC, after getting in the night before from San Francisco when her doorbell rang early in the morning.
-“I look up, I see it’s 5, they must be at the wrong apartment,” she told Cooper after he asked where she was when she got the news.
+Pelosi said in her first sit-down interview since the attack that she had been asleep in Washington, DC, after getting in the night before from San Francisco when her doorbell rang early in the morning.
+“I look up, I see it’s 5 [a.m.
+ET], they must be at the wrong apartment,” she told Cooper after he asked where she was when she got the news.

 Pelosi went on to say that the doorbell rang again and then she heard “bang, bang, bang, bang, bang on the door.”